Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Visualizing the dataset

 \section{Visualizing the dataset}

-Using the calibrated Laval dataset, the physical properties of the entire scene and of individual light sources are derived for each panorama.
+In this section, physical properties of the entire scene and of individual light sources are derived for each panorama in the Laval Photometric Indoor HDR Dataset.
+For visualization of photometric colors, each pixel is expressed as the correlated color temperature (CCT) of its luminance (cf. supplementary).
 We now explore the diversity in the dataset by computing statistics of the different physical parameters of scenes and light sources present therein.